Shane Dronett: Professional career

 Dronett suffered several other injuries, including knee and shoulder problems, over the next two seasons that limited his ability to play.
-He was released by the Falcons in 2003.
+He was released by the Falcons after the 2002 season.

 Death

 After his playing career, Dronett began to exhibit paranoia, confusion, fear, and rage.
 According to his family, Dronett's behavior changed radically.
 He was diagnosed with a benign brain tumor in 2007.
 Its removal did not alleviate Dronett's symptoms.

 Dronett confronted his wife with a gun on January 21, 2009.
 As she ran for safety, he turned the gun on himself.
 His death was ruled a suicide by the Gwinnett County Medical Examiner's office.

 After his death, Dronett's brain was tested at Boston University School of Medicine's Center for the Study of Traumatic Encephalopathy.
 Scientists determined that Dronett suffered from chronic traumatic encephalopathy, a brain disease associated with repeated head trauma.
+He was one of at least 345 NFL players to be diagnosed after death with this disease.
 According to the co-director of the center, Dr. Robert Stern, linemen are estimated to hit their heads about 1,000 times in each season they play.
 While those hits may not result in concussions, the repetitive lesser brain injuries are likely associated with the disease.

 He left a wife, Chris, and two daughters, Berkley and Hayley.